leoMurtha/Git-Github-Python-POO-Neural-Nets/README.md

-# Git, Github, Python POO and Neural Nets
+# Neural Network from Scratch

 Small project where i aim to develop a simple neural network using Stochastic Gradient Descent and sigmoid as activation function, written python POO and versioning control with Git.